Skip to main content

 The Power of Stories

-Why Bedtime Stories Are the Perfect Sleep Tool
+Why Bedtime Stories Are the Best Sleep Tool You Already Have

-When that story also features a character who looks like your child, lives in a world like theirs, and faces the same nighttime fears—something deeper happens.
-Your child sees themselves being brave, and that image stays with them as they close their eyes.
+And when the story stars a character who looks like your kid, lives in a world like theirs, and faces the same nighttime fears?
+Something clicks.
+Your child watches that character be brave, and they carry that image with them as their eyes close.

 20min

-average time for a calming story to reduce bedtime anxiety
+for a calming story to ease bedtime anxiety

 12